A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

 \subsection{Acknowledgements}

 We are grateful to Dhruv Ranganathan and Jonathan Wise for nurturing this project.
 We would also like to thank Daniele Agostini, Fabio Bernasconi, Sebastian Bozlee, David Holmes, Yi Hu, Navid Nabijou, and Jingchen Niu for helpful conversations, and Zak Tur\v{c}inovi\'{c} for his support with the pictures.
 We thank Cristina Manolache and Richard Thomas for pushing us in this direction during our doctoral studies.
+We thank the anonymous referee for their quick and detailed response, that was of great help in improving the overall quality of the paper.
 L.B. is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Cluster of Excellence).
 F.C. is supported by the starter grant “Categorified Donaldson–Thomas theory” No. 759967 of the European Research Council.
-This work was initiated at the Max-Planck-Institut f\"ur Mathematik in Bonn; it was partly carried out during the workshop on ``Enumerative logarithmic geometry and mirror symmetry'' at the Mathematisches Forschungsinstitut Oberwolfach, and during a visit of the first author at the University of Edinburgh - we gratefully acknowledge all these institutions for their hospitality.
+This work was initiated at the Max-Planck-Institut f\"ur Mathematik in Bonn; it was partly carried out during the workshop on ``Enumerative logarithmic geometry and mirror symmetry'' at the Mathematisches Forschungsinstitut Oberwolfach, and during a visit of the first author to the University of Edinburgh - we gratefully acknowledge all these institutions for their hospitality.